AndreStork/Blog/index.md

 # Welcome to my blog
-**This blog is completely FOSS-powered except for the comments powered by Disqus, if you want to opt-out (which is understandable), you can disable JavaScript within your browser settings or with extensions like uBlock Origin.**
+**This blog is completely FOSS-powered except for the comments powered by Disqus, if you want to opt-out, you can disable JavaScript within your browser settings or with extensions like uBlock Origin.**
 [Follow the RSS feed](feed.xml)
 [Go to archive (not recommended)](archive)